nucypher/nucypher/docs/source/pre_application/cloud_node_management.rst

     # see if all your managed hosts successfully committed to the next period
     $ for ns in $(nucypher cloudworkers list-namespaces); do nucypher cloudworkers status --namespace $ns; done | grep "last committed period: \|last log line: \|local nickname:"

-    # backup all your worker's critical data
+    # backup all your node's critical data
     # note: this is also done after any update or deploy operations
     $ for ns in $(nucypher cloudworkers list-namespaces); do nucypher cloudworkers backup --namespace $ns; done